wkolowski/Type-Theory-Wishlist/README.md

   | Cons => leftmost t.ts.hd
 ```

 Eliminating inductive records is a bit less nice than defining them.
 As an example, we define the function `leftmost`, which retrieves the leftmost element from `t : NETree`.
 The default way to define it is to match on `t`.
 This isn't very informative, because `t` must have been introduced using the constructor `N`, but having matched `t` we can quickly match on `t.ts` using a `with`-clause.
-The rest of the definition is trivial: if there's no subtrees, we return the `root`, and if there are, we recursively descend to the left subtree, which is the head of hte list of subtrees.
+The rest of the definition is trivial: if there's no subtrees, we return the `root`, and if there are, we recursively descend to the left subtree, which is the head of the list of subtrees.

 ```
 leftmost : (t : NETree A) -> A with t.ts